0-tree/0-tree.github.io/_posts/2018-12-12-Back-To-Work.md

 </div>

-So basically it is 40% networking, 60% skilling-up (a term I hope exists).
+So basically it is

+> 40% networking, 60% skilling-up

 And the more you network, the better you know what to learn to reach the *Star*, and the more opportunities come to you.
-Add to this the rule that "each contact must give you another contact", and you're set.
+Add to this the rule that

+> "each contact must give you another contact"

+and you're set.

 It's like two rays that are not exactly parallel: keep drawing them, until at some point the whole thing packs up into one point (ok it's not as cool a metaphor as I though).

 Last point: do not be afraid of the work load!
-As the famous one said, "we overestimate what we can do in one hour, but we underestimate what we can do in one month" (or whatever motivates you).
+As the famous one said,

+> "we overestimate what we can do in one hour, but we underestimate what we can do in one month"

+(or whatever motivates you).
 So yeah, I have to become a killer in data structures and algorithms to apply at Google *plus* in deep reinforcement learning to pretend being at the edge of research?
 No problem, just do this one daily chunk at a time - with some luck it will be sufficient for the interviews ;)

 <div style="text-align: right"> <em>tree</em> </div>